zxrepo/tbblue/CONTRIBUTING.md

 Basically, what this means is that if you contribute anything that's not legal and could violate the Sinclair license from Amstrad / Sky plc will be removed immediately when found.
 If you are in the team of maintainers then you CAN remove someone else's contribution if it's in violation of a license or copyright law.

+### 12. Core contributions MUST observe Intellectual Property laws ###

+Since this is the **official** distribution, it cannot contain material that it's illegal, trademarked and distributed without permission or have a license that does not allow distribution.
+You can however post VHDL source code as long as the core is not built.
+Since the above doesn't make much sense without examples let's give examples

+  a.
+You **cannot** contribute a core synthesising wholly denied IP.
+For example you cannot contribute a Jupiter Ace core.
+You can distribute VHDL code that could be used to synthesise it but not the core itself.
+  b.
+You **cannot** contribute a core synthesising partly denied IP.
+For example you cannot contribute a modified Spectrum Next core that has a synthesised clone of a Yamaha&trade; FM audio Sound Generator.
+You can also here contribute VHDL that can be used to synthesise it.
+  c.
+You **can** contribute a core for which you have obtained permission to distribute.
+  d.
+You **cannot** contribute a core for a machine that violated IP laws in the first place.
+Eg. You cannot contribute a Microdigital TK core

+The IP laws governing the TBBlue distribution are the IP laws of the United Kingdom at the time of this writing (September 2018).

-### 11. By contributing to the TBBlue distribution you're acknowledging that all the above are in-force and that you agree to them ###
+### 12. By contributing to the TBBlue distribution you're acknowledging that all the above are in-force and that you agree to them ###

 This is self-explanatory we believe and it's the easiest way to bypass all the otherwise-required legalese